winitzki/scall/tutorial/programming_dhall.md

 ∀(a : Type) → ∀(b : Type) → (a → b) → F a → F b
 ```

-In Dhall, types and type parameters are not required to be capitalized.
+Dhall does not require capitalizing the names of types and type parameters.
+In this tutorial, we will usually capitalize type constructors (such as `List`).

 See the [Dhall cheat sheet](https://docs.dhall-lang.org/howtos/Cheatsheet.html) for more examples of basic Dhall usage.